tmsteem82dev/dev-notes/_posts/2019-05-19-Jekyll-Blog-Setup.md

 Jekyll seemed simple and easy to setup, in other words perfect for a quick test.
 So far I'm really enjoy using it.
 I am still learning what I can do with it and even now it offers more than enough of what I was looking for.

+## Setup

+Setup instructions are very easy.
+Everything you need to know is in the [Jekyll Now repository README.md](https://github.com/barryclark/jekyll-now)